Monument Valley in Arizona - Best Time and 7 Tips

 When Is the Best Time

-Monument Valley is simply one of the most iconic landmarks in the US, known for movies like Stagecoach, Easy Rider and Forest Gump.
+Monument Valley is simply one of the most iconic landmarks in the US, known for movies like Stagecoach, Easy Rider and Forrest Gump.
 The popularity of Monument Valley began with the famous Stagecoach movie.
 Your visit to the Southwest is not complete if you do not stop here.
-Monument Valley is not a National Park it is a Navajo Tribal Park which is equivalent but not the same.
+Monument Valley is not a National Park.
+It is a Navajo Tribal Park, which is equivalent but not the same.
 Your National Park Pass is not accepted here.

 Monument Valley the Mittens at sunset